ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Hide Controller On Use:** Hides the controller model when a valid use occurs.
  * **Hide Delay On Use:** The amount of seconds to wait before hiding the controller on use.

+### Class Events

+ * `ControllerHidden` - Emitted when the interacting object is hidden.
+ * `ControllerVisible` - Emitted when the interacting object is shown.
+ * `HiddenOnTouch` - Emitted when the interacting object is hidden on touch.
+ * `VisibleOnTouch` - Emitted when the interacting object is shown on untouch.
+ * `HiddenOnGrab` - Emitted when the interacting object is hidden on grab.
+ * `VisibleOnGrab` - Emitted when the interacting object is shown on ungrab.
+ * `HiddenOnUse` - Emitted when the interacting object is hidden on use.
+ * `VisibleOnUse` - Emitted when the interacting object is shown on unuse.

+### Unity Events

+Adding the `VRTK_InteractControllerAppearance_UnityEvents` component to `VRTK_InteractControllerAppearance` object allows access to `UnityEvents` that will react identically to the Class Events.

+ * All C# delegate events are mapped to a Unity Event with the `On` prefix. e.g. `MyEvent` -> `OnMyEvent`.

+### Event Payload

+ * `GameObject interactingObject` - The object that is interacting.
+ * `GameObject ignoredObject` - The object that is being ignored.

 ### Class Methods

 #### ToggleControllerOnTouch/3